September Beekeeping UK – Feeding, Varroa and Winter Prep

 - Checking stores and colony weight by hefting.

-- Confirming that each colony is still queenright and brood looks healthy.
+- Confirming that each colony is still queenright, brood looks healthy and colony health after treatment is improving rather than declining.

 - Watching for signs of wasp pressure or robbing at entrances.